 dominance, cognition, and politics.
 Emphasizes readings

 from original literature.
-Taught approximately every 3 years.
+Taught every 2 years.

 ANTH V3970.
 Biological Basis of Human